The Pledge: Requiem for the Detective Novel: Criticism of detective fiction

-At the novella's end, Dürrenmatt offers to the reader an implicit acknowledgment of the existence of the Es geschah am hellichten Tag version of Matthäi's story, by having Dr. H. explicitly mention that the tale of Matthäi would make a perfectly suitable entry into the genre of detective fiction, if only the ending were changed such that the killer arrived for his appointment with Annemarie and fell into Matthäi's trap.
-However, Dr. H.'s point in relating the story is to demonstrate to the first-person narrator the folly of such fiction.
+At the novella's end, Dürrenmatt offers to the reader an implicit acknowledgment of the existence of the Es geschah am hellichten Tag version of Matthäi's story, by having Dr. H. mention that the tale of Matthäi would make a perfectly suitable entry into the genre of detective fiction, if only the ending were changed such that the killer arrived for his appointment with Annemarie and fell into Matthäi's trap.
+Dr. H.'s point in relating the story is to demonstrate to the first-person narrator the folly of such fiction.
 The first of Dr. H.'s two main complaints about typical detective fiction is the idea that the criminal is always caught.
 He regards this as a relatively minor transgression, however, as even the most naive of readers would be aware that in real life, sometimes a crime is not solved.
-But the greater problem, to Dr. H.'s way of thinking, is the manner in which the solving of a crime is depicted in detective fiction.
+The greater problem, to Dr. H.'s way of thinking, is the manner in which the solving of a crime is depicted in detective fiction.